josephsl/wintenApps/readme.md

 ## General

-* NVDA will no longer play error tones or do nothing if this add-on becomes active from Windows 7 and 8.1.
+* NVDA will no longer play error tones or do nothing if this add-on becomes active from Windows 7, Windows 8.1, and unsupported releases of Windows 10.
 * Submenu items are properly recognized in various apps, including context menu for Start menu tiles and microsoft Edge's app menu (Redstone 5).
 * In addition to dialogs recognized by NVDA, more dialogs are now recognized as proper dialogs and reported as such, including Insider Preview dialog (settings app).
 * NVDA can announce suggestion count when performing a search in majority of cases.
 This option is controlled by "Report object position information" in Object presentation panel found in NVDA settings.